 “(In 50 years) Canada will be what it always has been, economically the 51st state, socially a place awkwardly unsure of itself and without any true national cohesion.”

-Vaclav Smil is currently being touted as one of the world’s most important thinkers, and you’ve probably never heard of him: that’s the way he wants it.
+Vaclav Smil is currently being touted as one of the world’s most important thinkers, and you’ve probably never heard of him.
+But that’s exactly the way he wants it.

 Hailing from the former Czechoslovakia, Vaclav Smil is a Distinguished Professor in the faculty of Environment at the University of Manitoba in Winnipeg.
 To date, he has authored 26 books which cover a broad range of topics including the environment, politics, science, and food.